circlefin/w3s-entity-secret-sample-code/README.md

 To generate an entity secret and encrypt with the entity public key, and register the entity secret ciphertext follow the steps below:

 1. Choose a programming language: Select the programming language you are using for your application.
-We provide sample code snippets for Python, Golang and Node,js.
+We provide sample code snippets for Python, Golang and Node.js.
 For other languages, you will have to adapt the code accordingly.

 2. Use the sample code (`generate_hex_encoded_entity_secret`) to generate a hex-encoded entity secret.
 You can also generate a 32 byte data and hex-encode it by yourselves.